-- 4. The balance between good and evil
+- 4. The balance between good vs evil

 - 5. When was the first battle between good and evil fought?

-Abstract – The battle of good versus evil
+Abstract – The battle of good vs evil

 Note: To understand this article, it is necessary to read the article on the three subtle basic components of Sattva, Raja and Tama, the fabric that all of creation is made up of.
 From now on throughout this article, we will refer to these components and their adjectives as sāttvik, rājasik and tāmasik.
 For example, when we refer to a man as a sattvik person, it means that he has a higher proportion of the Sattva component in him and is spiritually purer.